Neil-Basson/MSc-Thesis-Lung-Cancer/README.md

 This repository contains the full code and model implementation for my MSc thesis:

-**"Analysing the Effect of Multi-Branch Deep Neural Networks on Pulmonary Nodule Classification"**
+**"Analysing the Effect of Multi-Branch Deep Neural Networks on Pulmonary Nodule Classification: A segmentation-guided feature fusion approach"**
 University of Amsterdam – MSc in Data Science and Business Analytics

 ---

-## 🧠 Project Overview
+## Project Overview

 This project develops a complete deep learning pipeline for pulmonary nodule analysis on lung CT scans.
 It combines: